Rex-sama/crypto-exchange-app-full-stack/README.md

  <a href="https://crypto-exchange-app-full-stack.herokuapp.com/">Check Live Here</a>

-First you need to install
+Things you need to have
 - Node (v14.15.4)
 - NPM (v7.10.0)
 - MongoDB (v4.4.4)